rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

   - Provide a same-page link so that users can jump directly to the form field that has the error.
 ### Validation Notifications

-[Validation notifications](../validation-notifications/) provide the instruction on how to resolve the detected errors.
+[Validation Notifications](../validation-notifications/) provide the instruction on how to resolve the detected errors or confirm task completion.
-There are multiple types of validation notification which are applicable based on the validation technique being used.
-Types and requirements may be found on the [Validation notifications](../validation-notifications/) page.
+There are multiple types of validation notification which are applicable based on the validation technique being used, such as inline feedback and validation summaries.
+Detailed infomration about the types and requirements may be found on the [Validation Botifications](../validation-notifications/) page.

-## More reading and sources
+## More Reading and Resources
-- Accessibility - find more information on this topic in the following resource:
+- Accessibility:
   - [Deque Checklist](https://dequeuniversity.com/checklists/web/form-validation-feedback)
   - [Notifications and feedback](https://www.w3.org/WAI/perspective-videos/notifications/)
   - [Accessible Notifications](https://www.w3.org/WAI/RD/wiki/Accessible_Notifications)